matrix-org/matrix-spec-proposals/proposals/2674-event-relationships.md

 build on.
 Future definitions for values of `rel_type` should describe *how* the server should aggregate relations on the target event
 (as proposed in [MSC 2675](https://github.com/matrix-org/matrix-doc/pull/2675)).
-The goals is to make each rel_type as broadly useful as possible, and to keep the amount of types for a server implementation to support down to a minimum.
+The goals are to make each `rel_type` as broadly useful as possible, and to keep the number of types for a server implementation to support down to a minimum.

 Multiple client use cases may be served by a single `rel_type` if they require aggregation in a similar manner.
 To further specify how a relation should be displayed in the client,